eu-parc/aggregate-exposure-modelling/.github/ISSUE_TEMPLATE/request-new-term.md

 ---

-**Preferred term label.**
+**Preferred term label**
 Ex. exposure route

 **Textual definition**
 The definition should be understandable even for non-specialists.

-**Additional context**
-Add any other context or screenshots about the term request here.
-For example include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.

 **Suggested parent term**
 Ex.
 Exposure pathway

 **Suggested child term(s)**
 Ex.
 Oral, Dermal, Inhalation

+**Additional context**
+Add any other context or screenshots about the term request here.
+For example include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.